Skip to main content

 E-Filing FAQs

-Subsequent filings for all General Civil case types, including: Asbestos, Probate Estate cases, Probate Trust cases, Probate Guardianship and Conservatorship cases, Complex Litigation cases, and Unlawful Detainers.
+Subsequent filings for all General Civil case types, including: Probate Estate cases, Probate Trust cases, Probate Guardianship and Conservatorship cases, and Name/Gender petitions, Civil Harassment, Judgments related to Sister-State, Labor, Confession, and Summary, and Unlawful Detainers/Forcible Detainer/Forcible Entry, Notice of Appeal of the Order, Decision or Award of the Labor Commissioner.

 Applications for waiver of court fees and costs are accepted electronically in cases that are electronically filed.
 Per CRC 2.252 (f) The court must permit electronic filing of an application for waiver of court fees and costs in any proceeding in which the court accepts electronic filings.